 Asset 3-100

-Word Made Flesh Rwanda seeks to provide abundant life for women and their families in the urban slums of Kigali!
+Word Made Flesh Rwanda is called to love and serve Jesus alongside the most vulnerable in order to sustain abundant life for women and their families in the urban slums of Kigali, Rwanda.

 Mission Statement

-Word Made Flesh Rwanda invests in women living in vulnerable communities through friendship, discipleship, and opportunities for economic empowerment and holistic transformation.
+Word Made Flesh Rwanda fosters wellbeing and holistic transformation in women and children living in vulnerable communities through friendship, discipleship, and economic empowerment opportunities.

 Learn about our staff & support financially.